dokhare/Nexford-Ass2/README.md

 ## 📄 `README.md`

-# 🧑‍💼 San Francisco Employee Salary Data Processor
+# 🧑‍💼 Nexford Assignment - San Francisco Employee Salary Data Processor

 This project provides a Python and R-based workflow to process, extract, and analyze public salary data for San Francisco employees.
-The Python script generates employee profiles from the salary dataset, and the R script reads and displays the exported results.
+The Python script generates employee profiles from the salary dataset,process the data into a dictionary and export an employee's data into a zipped CSV file, while  the R script reads and displays the exported zipped file.

 ## 📁 Project Structure